theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 ```

 :::danger
-Your seed phrase gives complete access to your Ethereum account and it should **never** be shared with anyone you don't want to give full access to your account.
+Your seed phrase gives complete access to your Zond account and it should **never** be shared with anyone you don't want to give full access to your account.
 The seed phrase is `console.log`ed in the code example to show you what it looks like, but you should **never** do this with a seed phrase to an account you plan on using to send real money.
 :::

-The sample above connected you to the Ethereum network using truffle HD Wallet-enabled Web3 provider.
-You can modify it to interact with the network, perform transactions, and read/write data from the Ethereum network.
+The sample above connected you to the Zond network using truffle HD Wallet-enabled Web3 provider.
+You can modify it to interact with the network, perform transactions, and read/write data from the Zond network.

 ## Practical ways of connecting to a provider

-1. Browser Injected Ethereum Provider
+1. Browser Injected Zond Provider
 2. Setting Web3 Provider using a string URL

-### Browser Injected Ethereum Provider
+### Browser Injected Zond Provider

-It is easy to connect to the Ethereum network using an Ethereum browser extension such as MetaMask, or an Ethereum-enabled browser like the browser inside TrustWallet.
-Because they inject their provider object into the browser's JavaScript context, enabling direct interaction with the Ethereum network from your web application.
-Moreover, the wallet management is conveniently handled by these extensions or browsers, making it the standard approach for DApp developers to facilitate user interactions with the Ethereum network.
+It is easy to connect to the Zond network using an Zond browser extension such as MetaMask, or an Zond-enabled browser like the browser inside TrustWallet.
+Because they inject their provider object into the browser's JavaScript context, enabling direct interaction with the Zond network from your web application.
+Moreover, the wallet management is conveniently handled by these extensions or browsers, making it the standard approach for DApp developers to facilitate user interactions with the Zond network.

-Technically, you use `window.ethereum` when it is injected by the Ethereum browser extension or the Ethereum-enabled browser.
+Technically, you use `window.zond` when it is injected by the Zond browser extension or the Zond-enabled browser.
 However, before using this provider, you need to check if it is available and then call `enable()` to request access to the user's MetaMask account.

 Before start coding you will need to setup and configure Ganache and MetaMask, if you have not already:

 -   Ensure that Ganache is running as mentioned in the [Prerequisites](#prerequisites) section.
 -   Install the MetaMask extension for your browser.
 You can download MetaMask from their website: https://metamask.io/.

-Follow these steps to connect to the Ethereum network with MetaMask and web3.js, including the steps to create a local web server using Node.js:
+Follow these steps to connect to the Zond network with MetaMask and web3.js, including the steps to create a local web server using Node.js:

 1. Open a command prompt or terminal window and navigate to where you would like to create the folder for this example.
 2. Create a new folder and navigate to it: